pablomesenn/Caso-2-Diseno-de-Software/README.md

 ### Backend Architecture

+#### 1. REST, GraphQL, gRPC, Monolithic, or Monolithic-MVC?

+This project will approach a Monolithic-MVC architecture with a hybrid REST/GraphQL API.
+The reason for this approach is first because Zathura plans to implement a hybrid approach using both REST and GraphQL.
+REST handles traditional backend operations, while GraphQL optimizes queries for efficient data retrieval.
+In this hybrid model, both would coexist and hadle different types of operations:

+1. REST for Traditional Operations
+- CRUD operations
+- File uploads like voice recordings, training data
+- Authentication and user management
+- Webhook (a way for one software system to automatically notify another system when a specific event happens) for external service integration

+2. GraphQL for Data Retrieval
+- Complex dashboard data aggregation
+- Customized user-specific views
+- Optimized mobile queries to reduce bandwidth usage
+- Real time data needs via subcriptions

+The devolpment team is just of 4 members and has decided to implement a single-service architectue, which makes much sense to make a monolithic approach than microservices.

+##### Internal Layers Handling Requests/Responses
+Similar to the PoC, the defined layers are:

+1. Handler Layer (Controller in terms of MVC)
+- Entry point for all the HTTP resquests (REST) and GraphQL operations.
+- Delegates business logic to the Service Layer
+- Applies middleware for cross-cutting concerns
+- Returns formatted HTTP responses

+2. Middleware Layer
+- Pre-/post-processing for handlers
+- Authentication, logging, request parsing
+- Could be optional or mandatory depending of context

+3. Service Layer
+- Contains core business logic CRUD and others
+- Coordinates between repositories and other services
+- Validations and transformations

+4. Repository Layer
+- Abstracts data access operations
+- Implements interfaces for different data sources
+- Handles persistence logic

+5. AI Layer
+- Process voice commands with TensorFlow
+- Generated automated tasks
+Interfaces with the service layer

+##### How do object design patterns interact with requests or any other triger

+1. Factory Pattern
+    Used in the Repository layer to dynamically create appropriate repository instances and triggered during request handling to select the correct data source

+2. Repository Pattern
+    Abstracts data source operations behind interfaces.
+Allows handlers/services to work with data without knowing storage details

+3. Template Method Pattern
+    Evident in the BaseHandler abstract class, defines the skeleton of request handling while allowing subclasses to override specific steps

+4. Strategy Pattern
+    Applied to middleware components, allowing different processing strategies to be applied to requests and supports both optional and mandatory middleware

+5. Dependency Injection
+    Services receive repositories through construction.
+Handlers receive services through construction, and facilitates testing and loose coupling

+6. Event-Driven Pattern
+    After handling synchronous aspects of requests, events are published via Google Cloud Pub/Sub These events trigger asynchronous processing for time-consuming operations

+7. Pub/Sub Pattern
+    When certain actions are triggered (like task recording), multiple subscribers can react Allows for extensibility without modifying existing code

+This architecture provides a clean separation of concerns, enables efficient request handling, and maintains flexibility for future growth while keeping the system manageable for the current team size and development stage.

+#### 2. Serverless, Cloud, On-Premise, or Hybrid?

+This project is designed for a cloud based infraestructure with serverless component in a hybrid approach.
+Google Cloud Platform has been chosen as cloud provider for Firebase and scalable cloud services for core fuctionability.

+##### Hardware Semands and Cloud Machine Types
+1. Compute resourses
+  - AI and Machine Learning processing: TensoFlow workloads for voice command processing require GPU-accerated instances, meaning the employment of a graphics processing unit (GPU) along with a computer processing unit (CPU).
+  - Backend services are needed, standard compute instances for Node.js and Python services.
+  - Virtual machines from Google Cloud Platform like `n1-standard` for the Node.js services, `n1-highmem` for Pyhton AI processing, and `t2d-standard` for cost-efficient background processing.

+2. Storage Requirements
+  - Database: PostgreSQL requires persistent SSD storage
+  - Voice Recordings: Cloud Storage buckets for user-generated content
+  - GCP Storage Types:

+    Cloud SQL with SSD persistent disks for PostgreSQL

+    Standard storage class in Cloud Storage for voice recordings

+    Nearline storage for older, less frequently accessed data

+3. Network Requirements

+  - Content delivery network for global user base "global availability
+  - API Gateway: For securing and managing API endpoints
+  - GCP Network Services related to this:

+    Cloud CDN for content delivery
+    Cloud Load Balancing for distributing traffic

+4. Serverless Components

+  - Firebase
+    Authentication service
+    Real-time database for specific use cases
+    Hosting for web applications

+  - Cloud Functions
+    Event-driven processing for voice command analysis
+    Webhook handlers for third-party integrations

+  - Cloud Run
+    Containerized microservices for core business logic
+    Scales automatically based on demand

+##### Impacts frameworks, libraries, and programming languages.

+1. Programming Languages

+  **Node.js**: It's a efficient languaje able to handle multiple connections, event-driven architecture which aligns with serverless model, it has a rich ecosystem of libraries too.
+It has very good support with GCP cloud functions and cloud run (deployment).
+  **Python**: It has impressive campabilities for ML and AI through TensorFlow, ectensive data processing libraries which is a important key for Zathura.
+  On cloud it has native support in GCP's AI platform, with integration with BigQuery for analytics

+2. Frontend Frameworks

+  **Flutter**: Its crossplataform compability reduces development effort and time, and has a efficient background processing.
+  Works well with Firebase services (Authentication and cloud messaging), meaning there is compability between them.

+  **React**: This framework has high performance, component reusability, and a large ecosystem.
+  It is optimized for Firebase hosting, and integrates well with most GCP services.

+3. Database Technologies

+  **PostgresSQL**: It is a robust relational database, ACID complience, poweful capabilities.
+  It is fully managed in Cloud SQL, reucing operational overhead.

+  **Firebase**: It has real time updates, offline support, serverless operations.
+  Also native with GCP.

+4. DevOps & CI/CD

+  **Github Actions**: Makes automated workfows, community-built actions.
+  It also has a strong integration with GCP deployment targets.

+5. AI/ML Frameworks

+  **TensoFlow**: For now the industry leading ML framework, with extensice model options.
+  Ptimized performance on GCP AI platform, and TPU (hardware accelerator specialized in AI) support.

+6. Libraries:
+  **React Testing Library**: Provides testing for react components **Flutter Test**: Provides testing for flutter apps.
+  **pytest**: Useful for backend unit and integration testing.
+  **Appium**: For automation testing for third party app interactions.

 #### 3. Service vs Microservice
 Zathura is still an early in development application, taking this into account chosing to implement the single-service architecture is a strategic and realistic decision.
 This decision is justified by the following reasons: